NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 Enter-PSSession.
 Run the command perfmon /res in the remote PSSession.

-        2.  []{#the_Hyper .anchor}What Windows PowerShell commands can
-            you use to measure the Hyper-V VHD resource usage of the VM trey-wms-11?
+        2. What Windows PowerShell commands can you use to measure the Hyper-V VHD resource usage of the VM trey-wms-11?
 (Choose all that apply.)

             a.
 Enable-VMResourceMonitoring -VmName trey-wms-11